-Forensic Psychological Consultation
+Forensic Psychological Evaluation

 Forensic psychology is an area of practice where psychologists help to clarify aspects of a legal question.
 Forensic psychologists seek to do this through evaluating individuals and families; consulting to lawyers, courts, and law enforcement agencies; conducting research and developing theory; and assisting in the development of public policy.

 Forensic psychological evaluation is a complex process that involves extensive interviewing, collection of collateral information, and psychological testing.
 Some forensic consultations can be less extensive and focused on limited aspects of a referral question.
 Opinions regarding forensic cases cannot be offered via e-mail unless a professional relationship has been established beforehand.
-Such a relationship is typically arranged with Dr. Boss by your attorney.
+Such a relationship is typically arranged with Dr. Boss by an attorney.

 This is a summary of the types of forensic consultation that Dr. Boss provides: